 Altered opening hours may occur at major events and holidays.
 Closed on Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.

-No admission fee to the gardens.
-The tour through the house cost 90 SEK/person.
+Free admission fee to the gardens.
+The tour through the house at 100 SEK/person.

-Gunnebo House and Gardens are situated in Mölndal south-east of Göteborg.
-Follow road directions from E6 or R40.
+You find Gunnebo House and Gardens in Mölndal south-east of Göteborg.
+Follow road directions from highways E6 or R40.

 Bus 753 from Heden/Korsvägen in central Göteborg to Gunnebo.
-You'll reach Gunnebo from stop Kristinedal (0,9 km walk).
+You will reach Gunnebo from stop Kristinedal (0,9 km walk).